AI Publishing Operational Manual

 ErrorCauseFix

-app not foundWrong app_idCall list_apps to get valid IDs
+artifact not foundWrong artifact_idCall list_artifacts to get valid IDs

 token expiredUpload session > 30 minStart new session with publish_static (no token)

-quota exceededPlan limit reachedDelete unused apps or upgrade plan
+quota exceededPlan limit reachedDelete unused artifacts or upgrade plan

-manifest invalidYAML/schema errorUse validate_app first to get field-level errors
+manifest invalidYAML/schema errorUse validate_artifact first to get field-level errors